BILL HENSHAW, OD, FCOVD

 Picture

-Thirdly with your approval, after considering your vision condition, we measure the surface of your eye with a keratometer to determine the curvature of the contact lenses and long term wear of the outer surface of your eye(cornea).
+Thirdly, after considering your vision condition, we measure the surface of your eye with a keratometer to determine the curvature of the contact lenses and long term wear of the outer surface of your eye(cornea).

 Fourth we select a diagnostic lens to teach the insertion removal and care of your lenses.
 Our assistants assist you to place the lenses on your eye and the doctor evaluates the fit and power of the lenses.
 If the diagnostic lenses seem correct, we follow up in a week to be sure the lenses endure long time wear.
 You leave with a wearing schedule and necessary supplies.
 If not, you take the diagnostic lenses home with supplies only to practice insertion and removal.
 At the same time we order new diagnostic lenses from our laboratory better designed for your wear.
 At that moment your entire bill is paid.
 The above process takes place until final fit is concluded.